Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use this to check which symbols you can query before calling other tools,' providing clear guidance on when to use it.
-No alternatives needed as siblings are different.
+The description explicitly says 'Use this to check which symbols you can query before calling other tools', providing clear context for when to use it.
+It could improve by mentioning when not to use it or naming alternatives, but the guidance is direct and helpful.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.